Ph: 00971 4313 2843

 • Very price competitive, as they cut out parts of the supply chain and don’t have overheads of running a store(s).

-• Don’t have stock on hand so go there already having asked them to source a selection of stones for you.
+• Don’t necessarily have stock to hand so go there already having asked them to source a selection of stones for you.

 Diamond Jewellery Designer